openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 </td></tr></table>

 According to a pair of research firms, [StatCounter](http://gs.statcounter.com/) and [Net
-          Application](http://www.netmarketshare.com/?source=NASite), IE is sinking fast, while [Googleâ€™s Chrome](http://www.google.com/chrome) is gaining rapidly at IEâ€™s expense.
+          Application](http://www.netmarketshare.com/?source=NASite), IE is sinking fast, while [Google’s Chrome](http://www.google.com/chrome) is gaining rapidly at IE’s expense.

 By [Net
-          Applicationâ€™s Web browser reckoning](http://www.netmarketshare.com/browser-market-share.aspx?qprid=1), IEâ€™s market-share has dropped to 57.1%, an
-        all-time low.
-Chromeâ€™s market-share, in the meantime, has climbed above 10% for the first time.
-Appleâ€™s Safari is also showing strong gains by reaching the 5.9% mark. (...)
+          Application’s Web browser reckoning](http://www.netmarketshare.com/browser-market-share.aspx?qprid=1), IE’s market-share has dropped to 57.1%, an all-time low.
+Chrome’s market-share, in the meantime, has climbed above 10% for the first time.
+Apple’s Safari is also showing strong gains by reaching the 5.9% mark. (...)

 **[InformationWeek/Elizabeth Montalbano: NASA Open
           Source Architecture Wins Apache Support](http://bit.ly/OWN1573)